Goodison Park: Genesis of Goodison Park

 On 15 September 1891, a general meeting took place at Royal Street Hall, near Everton Valley.
 Everton's chairman John Houlding proposed that a limited company be formed with the new company purchasing his land and local brewer Joseph Orrell's adjacent land for a combined £9,237.
-A club run as a limited company was unusual for the time as football clubs were usually run as "sports clubs" with members paying an annual fee.
+A club run as a limited company was unusual for the time; football clubs were usually run as "sports clubs" with members paying an annual fee.
 The proposal was supported by William Barclay, the club secretary and a close friend of Houlding.

 Liberal Party politician and Everton board member George Mahon fought the proposal putting forward his own amendment which was carried by the Everton board.
 At the time Everton's board contained both Conservative and Liberal Party councillors.
 Houlding and Mahon had previously clashed during local elections.

 Both men agreed that Everton should operate as a limited company; however, they had different ideas about share ownership.
 Houlding suggested that 12,000 shares be created with each Everton board member given one share and the other shares sold to the public or Everton board members.
 Mahon disagreed and proposed that 500 shares be created with no member carrying more than 10 shares with board members given "7 or 8" shares.
 Mahon reasoned "we would rather have a large number of individual applications so that there will be more supporters of the club."

 A special general meeting was convened at the former Liverpool College building on Shaw Street on 25 January 1892.
 John Houlding's proposal was defeated once more with George Mahon suggesting that Everton relocate to another site.
 A heckler shouted, "You can't find one!"
 Mahon responded "I have one in my pocket" revealing an option to lease Mere Green field, in Walton, Lancashire, the site of the current Goodison Park.